Superfatting In Soap Making:

-Now, the chemical reactions starts, your lye molecules start pairing up with molecules of the oils you chose, your mixture starts heating up and the process has begun to form a new substance....Soap!
+Now, the chemical reactions start.
+Lye molecules begin pairing up with molecules of the oils you chose, your mixture starts heating up, and the process has begun to form a new substance….Soap!

 Related Article: Base Oils and Their Fatty Acid Properties In The Soap Making Process

-Where Does This Term Superfatting Come into Play?
+Where Does The Term ‘Superfatting’ Come into Play?

 The answer to that is yes and no.

-We obviously want no lye left over once are soap is made, however if you had NO OILS left, your soap would most likely not be very moisturizing at all in the finished soap.
+We obviously want no lye left over once the soap is made.
+However, if you had NO OILS left, your soap would (most likely) not be very moisturizing in the finished soap.